-- 1. Dividends received by a Cyprus resident company from other Cyprus tax resident company are exempt (subject to certain anti-avoidance provisions). - 2.
-Dividends received by a Cyprus resident company from a non-Cyprus tax resident company are exempt from SDC unless: - The company paying the dividend engages (directly or indirectly) more than 50% in activities that lead to investment income, and - The foreign tax burden on the income of the company paying the dividend is substantially lower than the tax burden of the company that receives the dividend.

-As from 1 January 2016 this section also does not apply to dividends which are deductible for tax purposes by the paying company.
-In such a case, dividends are subject to corporation tax and not SDC.

-- 3. Passive interest income is taxable under SDC at the rate of 30%.
+- Dividends received by a Cyprus resident company from other Cyprus tax resident company are exempt (subject to certain anti-avoidance provisions). - 2.
+Dividends received by a Cyprus resident company from a non-Cyprus tax resident company are exempt from SDC unless: - The company paying the dividend engages (directly or indirectly) more than 50% in activities that lead to investment income, and - The foreign tax burden on the income of the company paying the dividend is substantially lower than the tax burden of the company that receives the dividend. - As from 1 January 2016, this section also does not apply to dividends which are deductible for tax purposes by the paying company.
+In such a case, dividends are subject to corporation tax and not SDC. - 3.
+Passive interest income is taxable under SDC at the rate of 30%.
 However, interest received by the Social Insurance Fund or a Provident Fund or interest received by a tax resident individual from Cyprus Governments sources (government savings bonds, development bonds and corporate bonds) is subject at the reduced rate of 3% (instead of 30%).
 A Cypriot tax resident individual, whose annual income, including interest, does not exceed €12.000, has the right to a refund of the tax withheld on interest in excess of the amount corresponding to 3%. - 4.
-Rental Income is also subject to personal income tax/ corporation tax.
+Rental Income is also subject to personal income tax/ corporation tax. - 5.
+An individual is domiciled in Cyprus for SDC purposes if he/she has a domicile of origin in Cyprus as per the Wills and Succession Law (with certain exceptions) or if he/she has been a tax resident in Cyprus for at least 17 out of the 20 tax years immediately prior to the tax year of assessment.